 We do recommend that students take the essay portion of the test as we can then use that information in advising and placement, however, we do not require the essay portion of the ACT/SAT for admission.

 Yes.
 As part of our CORE requirements, all students are required to take courses in math, history, fine arts, natural science, social science, literature, philosophy, and theology, along with overlapping requirements such as "writing intensive" courses in and out of your major, and courses labeled as "national diversity" or "global diversity" courses.
 An example of a national diversity class is Native American Studies or American Literature, which are courses that could also satisfy social science or literature CORE requirements, respectively.

-Students at Carroll can prepare for any number of professional schools including: Medical, Dental, Optometry, Veterinary, Physical Therapy, Pharmacy, and Law.
+Students at Carroll can prepare for any number of professional schools including: Medical, Dental, Occupational Therapy, Optometry, Veterinary, Physical Therapy, Pharmacy, and Law.

 You can learn more about our academic offerings here.

 Carroll does award college credits for College Entrance Examination Board Advanced Placement (AP) Examinations and for higher level International Baccalaureate (IB) exams upon enrollment.
 Please see our AP-IB Guide for information specific to each subject test.

 No. Carroll College is an undergraduate institution offering Bachelor of Arts and Bachelor of Science degrees.

 Carroll offers over 40 different majors ranging from accounting to engineering to classical studies and history.
 You can view a complete listing of majors here.